Agriculture in Senegal: Food grains

 Rice, millet and sorghum are the main subsistence food crops for Senegal's rural population.
 Corn and fonio are also important cereal crops.
 Production of cereal food crops, such as rice, millet, corn and sorghum - which is often grown in rotation with peanuts - does not meet Senegal's needs.
 Only in years of good rainfall does the country approach self-sufficiency in millet, corn, sorghum and fonio.
 Local production increased significantly in the early 2000s following the government's decision to subsidise fertilizer and encourage corn production, and thus reduce reliance upon peanuts.

-In 2005/06, total production of cereals (including milled rice) is estimated at 1,177,782 MT, which will cover some 60% of the consumption needs.
+In 2005/06, the total production of cereals (including milled rice) is estimated at 1,177,782 MT, which will cover some 60% of the consumption needs.
 However, given the segmentation of the rice market (see GAIN SG6002), this production will less likely affect imports.
 However, in years of poor rainfall and other natural disasters, the shortfall in coarse grains, especially millet, could be more difficult to cover because of low availability and trade of this grain in the region.
 Climate change in Senegal is likely to result in reduced yields of key crops, including sorghum and millet, placing pressure on rural livelihoods.
 Such constraints have been overcome with an increase in rice imports, with a shift from millet to rice consumption in households who can afford it.